designedmind/2017/CFP.md

 * **Brain homologies and animal consciousness.** Brain structures implicated in consciousness in humans evolved tens of millions of years ago.
 Many neuroscientists have argued that we will find (primitives forms of) consciousness wherever we find homologous structures.
-These claims seem in tension with accounts that associate consciousness with specific forms of autonomy and behavioural flexibility.
+These claims seem to be in tension with accounts that associate consciousness with specific forms of autonomy and behavioural flexibility.
 Are they too liberal?

 * **Role of language.** If homology arguments can seem overly liberal, behavioural accounts risk being overly conservative, in linking